 When any goods are covered by a specific warranty, the deadline and terms of the warranty are set out in the description of the goods involved.

-Any goods returned by the Customer to the Vendor must have been purchased by the Customer on the Web Site and must have been delivered to the Customer; they must be returned in a condition proper for the recommercialisation of the goods (including packaging, accessories), and must be accompanied by the Returns Note appended to the Delivery Note of the goods and attached in Appendix, to provide proof of purchase of the goods from the Web Site and proof of the date on which the goods were bought.
+Any goods returned by the Customer to the Vendor must have been purchased by the Customer on the Web Site and must have been delivered to the Customer; they must be returned in a condition proper for the recommercialisation of the goods (including original packaging, operating instructions and accessories, barcodes and original label), and must be accompanied by the return label contained in the delivered package.

 Any goods which are returned to the Vendor by the Customer must be sent to: